Author: Olaf Kopp

 Which metrics Google is using for personalization?

 ...
-You would like to read more about this exciting topic?
-You can read the full article as a member of the SEO Resesarch Suite.
-Complete access to full exclusive blog articles, analysis of the patents, research paper, other SEO related documents and use of AI research tools are only for SEO Thought Leader (yearly) and SEO Thought Leader (monthly) members.
+You would like to read more about this exciting topic or use a tool?
+You can read the full article or use the tool as a member of the GEO Resesarch Suite.
+Complete access to full exclusive blog articles, analysis of the patents, research paper, other SEO and GEO related documents and use of AI assistants adn tools are only for GEO Research Suite Premium (yearly) and GEO Research Suite Premium (monthly) members.

 Your advantages: